-Under this mechanism, the attention-weight distribution is no longer a static semantic alignment; instead, it directly reflects task criticality.
-Because $\mathbf{P}$ removes components in the orthogonal complement $\mathcal{S}_{\perp}$, a large amount of task-insensitive topological noise in CPG is filtered before attention, suppressing its influence on both attention logits and value propagation.
-Consequently, the output $\mathbf{H}_{\text{comp}}$ retains only the structural features in CPG that are highly relevant to the current discrimination task.
+Under this mechanism, the distribution of attention weights is no longer based on static semantic alignment but reflects the measure of task criticality.
+Since $\mathbf{P}$ eliminates components falling in orthogonal complement space $\mathcal{S}_{\perp}$, a large amount of topology noise in CPG that is insensitive to the task objective is filtered before entering the attention, thereby simultaneously suppressing its influence on logits and value vectors.
+The final output $\mathbf{H}_{\text{comp}}$ retains only structural features in CPG that are highly relevant to the current discriminative task.